claudijo/mux-demux-stream/README.md

 ## Usage

-The module can be used both with a "simplex" syntax and with a "duplex" syntax, which offers some syntactic sugar over the simplex variant.
+The module can be used both with a "simplex" syntax and with a "duplex" syntax that offers some syntactic sugar over the simplex variant.

 The simplex syntax is used for multiplexing several readable streams into a single writable stream, or demultiplexing several writable streams into a single